Hatoris/BioPlate/docs/html/_sources/fn_get.rst.txt

 .. hint::

-    Get return a unique value if call for one well or it will return a `numpy.ndarray`_ for multiple well, to get list you can use `.tolist()`_ .
+    Get return a unique value if call for one well or it will return a `numpy.ndarray`_ for multiple well, to get a list you can use `.tolist()`_ .

 .. _`numpy.ndarray`: https://docs.scipy.org/doc/numpy-1.14.0/reference/generated/numpy.ndarray.html